Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $50–$100 per month

-Medications and vet visits are dependent on what your dog needs, their age, their breed, and other factors.
-Labrador Retrievers don’t necessarily have a high number of reported medical issues, especially when they’re young.
-Medications wouldn’t be a factor early on unless they have a medical condition.
-Yearly vet visits can range in costs depending on your vet and whether you have pet insurance.
+The cost of medications and vet visits depends on your dog’s health, age, breed, and location.
+Vet clinics in urban areas charge more than those in small towns.
+Labrador Retrievers don’t necessarily have many medical issues, especially when they’re young.
+Unless your Lab has a health problem, you may not spend much on medications.
+Yearly vet visits can range in cost depending on your vet and whether you have pet insurance.

 Pet Insurance